-Additionally, the organization has strengthened their executive management team showing early positive results with a significant success rate.
-These appointments and their staff play a key role in advancing D’Amore Healthcare’s mission of serving thousands suffering from mental illness and substance abuse addiction.
+Additionally, our Orange County Residential Psychiatric Treatment Facility has strengthened its executive management team.
+This has shown early positive results with a significant success rate.
+These appointments and their staff play a key role in advancing D’Amore Healthcare’s mission of serving thousands suffering from mental illness and co-occurring substance abuse disorders.

 Britten brings her knowledge of change management, social science, public policy, and business analytics to healthcare.
-Completing her Master’s of Science in Addiction Counseling, while working as a Clinical Supervisor, then Managing Director, Britten ensures patients are treated with dignity and that services focus on positive reinforcement.
-“Individual mental health is the axis point to family stability, marketplace innovation and overall wellness.”
-As a Licensed Advanced Drug and Alcohol Counselor, Britten has her MAC from the National Certification Commission for Addiction Professionals and is committed to research and outcomes based care planning, “Healthcare is complicated, requiring several linkages between patient history and patient goals.
+Completing her Master of Science in Addiction Counseling while working as a Clinical Supervisor, then Managing Director, Britten ensures patients are treated with dignity and that services focus on positive reinforcement.
+“Individual mental health is the axis point to family stability, marketplace innovation, and overall wellness.”
+As a Licensed Advanced Drug and Alcohol Counselor, Britten has her MAC from the National Certification Commission for Addiction Professionals and is committed to research and outcome-based care planning, “Healthcare is complicated, requiring several linkages between patient history and patient goals.
 Listening to others is the most important part.”
-Outside of D’Amore Healthcare Britten enjoys the outdoors, music and fitness.
+Outside of D’Amore Healthcare, Britten enjoys the outdoors, music and fitness.

 In 1995, Rick married his lovely bride, Vicki.
 They are the proud parents of two beautiful daughters, Nicole who attends college in San Luis Obispo and Noelle, studying in Santa Barbara.
 After years of labor and success, Rick sold his company in 2012, beginning his new journey: looking for the perfect team.
-In Rick’s words, “it has taken me 3 years.
-But, I have found the best three people to create the best in recovery.”
+In Rick’s words, “It has taken me 3 years, but I have found the best 2 people to create the best in recovery.”

 Psychiatrist & Addictionist